Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Experiments

 \subsubsection{Procedures}

-The experiment is conducted in a field measuring 7\si{m} in length, 6\si{m} in width, and 2\si{m} in height.
+The experiment is conducted in a field of 7\;\si{m} in length, 6\;\si{m} in width, and 2\;\si{m} in height.
 To enhance safety, the height control is simplified by directly mapping the hand's height to the robot's target altitude.
-To thoroughly evaluate the interaction framework, we designs a mission that involves obstacle avoidance, valve turning, and corridor navigation\footnote{The video is provided as a supplementary file for this article.}.
-Specifically, the operator must guide the drone to the valve area while avoiding a ladder (Fig. \ref{fig:spherical_mode_exp}).
-Next, the operator overcomes occlusion challenges to align the fork effector with the vertically installed valve, turn it, and then return to the starting position (Fig. \ref{fig:mapping_locking_exp}).
-Finally, the operator directs the drone out of the task area along a path that includes a right turn (Fig. \ref{fig:cartesian_mode_exp}).
-Throughout this process, the current control mode is displayed on a laptop for real-time feedback.
+To thoroughly evaluate the interaction framework, we design a mission that involves obstacle avoidance, valve turning, and corridor navigation.
+Specifically, the operator must guide the drone to a valve area while avoiding a ladder (Fig.\;\ref{fig:spherical_mode_exp}).
+Next, the operator overcomes occlusion challenges to align the fork effector with the vertically installed valve, turn it, and then return to the starting position (Fig.\;\ref{fig:mapping_locking_exp}).
+Finally, the operator directs the drone out of the task area along a path that includes a right turn (Fig.\;\ref{fig:cartesian_mode_exp}).
+Throughout this process, the current control mode is displayed on a laptop for feedback.
 The operator is required to select the appropriate control mode at the right time to successfully complete the task.